Ps: Click here for my decade in Review Post.

 Yet here we were now, on the war path to a court battle I did not want.
 His attorneys were contacting me for my attorney’s contact details and I didn’t have any on retainer.
 After reading several reviews online and making a few phone calls, I finally secured one a day before the court date in mid-February.
 After a hasty meeting, I contacted my company to withdraw money from my 401K account under the advice of my attorney, explaining that such a withdrawal was permissible in cases of divorce.
 Coming from Belgium where pension savings are mandatory and untouchable, it had never once occurred to me that funds for my retirement would be on the table. $8,000 later, I had representation for court the next day.

 The day before court, I fasted and prayed for God’s direction.
 I prayed that he may take away the pain and heal my broken heart.
 I woke up every three hours and prayed again and again.
 Court was horrible.
 Being there felt vile.
 I hated walking through those doors.
 I cringed sitting on those chairs waiting to be heard.
-Mr. Grey refused for us to be in the same room and our lawyers went back and forth between us for a while until it was becoming ridiculous and we all had to sit together to iron out the details.
+He refused for us to be in the same room and our lawyers went back and forth between us for a while until it was becoming ridiculous and we all had to sit together to iron out the details.
 I got to stay in our old home and he was given residency of the new building.
 We changed our locks after court and he came by that night to pick up his things.
 I went to work the next day.
 I could not fathom that he could decide to end us without as much as a conversation on the phone or in person.
 I texted him to that effect and he said he saw no need for it, that he was done with me.
 I had served my purpose, and now I had been dismissed.

-Initially, I scoured the internet for healing, mixing in Law of Attraction messages and church preachings as I had done for almost a decade now.
+Initially, I scoured the internet for healing, mixing in Law of Attraction messages and church sermons as I had done for almost a decade now.
 The insults were coming fast and furious, text message after text message.
 I was being called every name under the sun and I was drowning under the weight of the insults, accusations and name-calling.
 This is when my friend Vanessa prompted to find my identity in Christ.
 My heart was very still.
 I was quiet inside.
 I didn’t cry.
-I just sat, and did, and came, and went, and ate, and slept, I was all numb inside.
+I just sat, and did, and came, and went, and ate, and slept, and existed -I was all numb inside.

 March | the month of salvation

 By March, I was peaceful and calm, unfazed by every insult that came my way.
 I had been rescued and all the pain and anguish had miraculously stopped.
 I was starting to find my footing and I was hitting my stride in my walk of faith.
 My prayer life was becoming consistent and less desperate, more trusting.
 Out of nowhere, the Holy Spirit gentle prodded me to re-dedicate my life to God on the morning of March/5 in my hotel room in Amsterdam.
 Kneeling by my bedside, I obliged and said the sinner’s prayer.
-In retrospect, that was the first time I become aware that I have been backslidden this whole time and I didn’t even know it until the spirit prompted me.
+In retrospect, that was the first time I become aware that I had been backslidden this whole time, and I didn’t even know it until the spirit prompted me.
 March/25 in yet another hotel room in Amsterdam, my divine appointment had come; the Spirit of the Lord led me to a ministry group for mentorship; my journey to grounding and salvation had finally truly began in earnest 🙏.

 April | the month of identity

 By April, I now fully grasp my identity in Christ and begin walking in the power and liberation that comes with it.
 I now start using my shield of faith to extinguish the lies of the enemy, text message after text message, now powerless to hurt me.
 In my ministry group I learn more about God and what he expects of us.
 It is brought to my attention that depending on the state I live in, I might not have to go to court at all if I didn’t care for the proceedings.
 I do my research and discover that I live in one such no-fault state. $12,000 later, I dismiss my attorneys and withdraw from the court proceedings.
-I hand-write Mr. Grey a letter to that effect, telling him that I will not be participating in the court proceedings, requesting that he leaves me the home I’m familiar with, but that I’ll go with whatever he says and respect his final decision.
-Leaving Mr. Grey behind, I close that door and fully throw myself into growing my faith and attaining a closer walk with my Father.
+I hand-write him a letter to that effect, telling him that I will not be participating in the court proceedings, requesting that he leaves me the home I’m familiar with, but that I’ll go with whatever he says and respect his final decision.
+Leaving him behind, I close that door and fully throw myself into growing my faith and attaining a closer walk with my Father.
 Psalm 34:8 tells us: ‘Taste and see that the Lord is good; blessed is the one who takes refuge in him.’
 I had tasted and seen that the Lord is good, nothing else mattered and I couldn’t do anything about it anyway.
 Sweet surrender.

 May | the month of growth